Have you started experiencing the intense heat in the summer months?

 - Include healthy fats and oils such as avocado, coconut, ghee, sunflower oil and olive oil.
 Pitta can have a drying effect, so modify it with these lubricating foods.
 Stay hydrated to cool pitta as well as flush out toxins.

 - One can get a body massage done.
 Abhyanga with coconut oil weekly once or more will make you feel better.
-Check out the product range of Amrutam’s Body Oil for your hair as well as body massage.
+Check out the range of Amrutam’s Body Oils for Abhyanga.
 You can even use Aloe Vera tonic to calm the fire.
 You can coat your scalp and hair with coconut oil, wrap in a towel and leave it overnight.
 Wash in the morning and your hair will feel great along with a calm mind & body.

 The takeaway to balance Pitta dosha in summers is –